AFFORDABLE DO IT YOURSELF HOME PROJECTS | HOW TO MAKE A TABLE | FURNITURE MAKEOVER INSPIRATION | FAUX STAIN WITH CHALK/MINERAL PAINT

 You can see it was pretty beat up, so I gave it a quick sanding with my orbital sander.

-With the top nice and smooth, I was ready to faux stain with chalk paint.
+With the top nice and smooth, I was ready to faux stain with BB Frösch.
+Note: You can do this technique with pre-mixed chalk paint, but it is significantly more expensive, and you are limited in colors.

 Normally, I don’t distress after the faux stain, but this project seemed like it needed to look a little more rustic.
 So, before waxing, I distressed a bit with 220 grit sandpaper.